 Another popular investment type is real estate.
 A popular form of investment in real estate is to buy houses or apartments.
 The owner can then choose to sell them (commonly called flipping) or rent them out in the meantime to maybe sell in the future at a more opportune time.
 Please consult our comprehensive Rental Property Calculator for more information or to do calculations involving rental properties.
 Also, land can be bought and made more valuable through improvements.
 Understandably, not everyone wants to get their hands dirty, and there exist more passive forms of real estate investing such as Real Estate Investment Trusts (REITs), which is a company or fund that owns or finances income-producing real estate.
 Real estate investing is usually contingent upon values going up, and there can be many reasons as to why they appreciate; examples include gentrification, an increase in the development of surrounding areas, or even certain global affairs.

 Real estate investing takes on many different forms.
-Click here to find all our relevant real estate calculators.
+We offer a selection of real estate calculators that can be helpful.

 Last but not least are commodities.
 These can range from precious metals like gold and silver, to useful commodities like oil and gas.
 Investment in gold is complex, as the price of it is not determined by any industrial usage but by the fact that it is valuable due to being a finite resource.
 It is common for investors to hold gold, particularly in times of financial uncertainty.
 When there is a war or crisis, investors tend to buy gold and drive the price up.
 Investing in silver, on the other hand, is very largely determined by the demand for that commodity in photovoltaics, the automobile industry, and other practical uses.
 Oil is a very popular investment, and demand for oil is strong as the need for gasoline is always considerable.
 Oil is traded around the world on spot markets, public financial markets where commodities are traded for immediate delivery, and its price goes up and down depending on the state of the global economy.
 Investment in commodities like gas, on the other hand, is usually made through futures exchanges, of which the largest in the U.S. is the CBOT in Chicago.
 Futures exchanges trade options on quantities of gas and other commodities before delivery.
 A private investor can trade into futures and then trade out, always avoiding the terminal delivery point.